nuke-haus/mapnuke/README.md

 ### How to add your own art style

-A recent update to MapNuke now allows you to add your own custom art styles.
+MapNuke now allows you to add your own custom art styles.
 The sprites and materials used by the map generator are dictated by the art style.
 Here's a step by step guide for adding your own art style.

 1. Install Unity Hub and fork this repository using SourceTree or something similar.
 Download the version of unity required by this repository then open the unity project.
 2. Create the folders you'd like to store your art assets in.
 For example, the default art assets are stored in _Gfx/MapArt/Default_.
 Your folder will be named something like _Gfx/MapArt/MyArtStyle_.
 Import your desired sprite assets.
 Click on imported art assets to look at their import settings.
 You can copy the settings used by existing assets if you aren't sure what values to use here.